conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
 Path to a pre install script.
-This is available for Unix only, and must be a Bash script.
+This is available for Unix only, and can be either a POSIX shell script or provide it's own shebang.
+Note if a shebang is provided this may reduce the portability of the resulting installer.

 ## `post_install`

 _required:_ no<br/>
 _type:_ string<br/>
 Path to a post install script.
-This must be a Bash script for Unix and a `.bat` file for Windows.
+On Unix-like systems this can be either a POSIX shell script or provide it's own shebang.
+Note if a shebang is provided this may reduce the portability of the resulting installer.
+On Windows this must be a `.bat` file.

 ## `post_install_desc`